Google sues France's "disproportionate" $ 591 million fine in copyright line | ExBulletin

 Google sues France’s “disproportionate” $ 591 million fine in copyright line

+File Photo: The Google logo appears on September 1, 2020 in a building in the business and financial district of La Defense in Courbevoie, near Paris, France.
+REUTERS / Charles Platiau / File Photo

-Paris (Reuters)-Google fines € 500 million ($ 591 million) imposed by French antitrust watchers in July for a dispute with local media over payment of news content He said he was appealing against him.
+Paris (Reuters)-Google opposes a € 500 million ($ 591 million) fine imposed by Francis’ antitrust watchdog in July over a dispute with local media over payment of news content on Wednesday.
+He said he was doing it.

-Fine https://www.reuters.com/technology/france-fines-google-500-mln-over-copyright-row-2021-07-13 is part of the alphabet international for online platforms such as Google Inc and Facebook share much of the revenue they earn from using media news in the face of increasing pressure.
+The fines here are under increasing international pressure on online platforms such as Google, parts of Alphabet Inc, and Facebook to share much of the revenue they earn from using media news.
+It has occurred.

+Sebastien Missoffe, head of Google France, disagrees with many legal factors and believes that the fines have reached an agreement and are disproportionate to efforts to comply with the new law.

 The French antitrust agency has imposed sanctions on Google for failing to comply with orders on how to conduct negotiations with publishers.